 Given the cruel, debilitating effects of war, man has often longed for peace.
-The Bible explains how this much-sought-after state of tranquility will arrive.
+The Bible explains why it has been so elusive and how world peace will come.

 [From the January/February 2014 issue of Discern.]